-In 2019, the FCC adopted a number of changes to its children's television programming rules.
-Substantively, the new rules provide broadcasters with additional flexibility in scheduling educational children's television programming, and modified some aspects of the definition of "core" educational children's television programming.
-Those portions of the revisions went into effect in 2019.
-Procedurally, the new rules eliminated quarterly filing of the commercial limits certifications and the Children's Television Programming Report in favor of annual filings.
-Those revisions went into effect in 2020.
-As a result, the Children's Television Programming Report and commercial limits documentation filed in 2022 will be the second year that annual filings are submitted.
+Since its passage, the FCC has refined the rules relating to these requirements a number of times.
+The current rules provide broadcasters with flexibility that prior versions of the rules did not in scheduling educational children's television programming, and modify some aspects of the definition of "core" educational children's television programming.
+Quarterly filing of the commercial limits certifications and the Children's Television Programming Report have been eliminated in favor of annual filings.